Look at the wood. Many secretary desks from the 1700s and 1800s feature exotic woods like rosewood, tulipwood, and kingwood.

 The antique secretary desk has a history dating back to the seventeenth century.
 It originated within the French escritoire, or “small writing desk” that featured a surface that either pulled out or folded down to create a larger expanse for writing.

-What is a Wooton desk worth?“The Wooton desk, for anybody collecting late 19th century furniture, this is one of the ultimate pieces you would have.”
+How much is a Wooton desk worth?“The Wooton desk, for anybody collecting late 19th century furniture, this is one of the ultimate pieces you would have.”
 Melchert asked for $14,500 and ultimately got pretty close to that with a final accepted offer of $13,500.

 How do I find a vintage desk? – Additional Questions